What is Hypochondria and How to Get Help?

 A doctor checks a patient's blood pressure, surrounded by medical implements

 Hypochondria falls under the broader category of somatoform disorders.
-This is a term used for psychiatric disorders that cause unexplained physical symptoms.
+This is a term used for psychiatric disorders that cause any unexplained physical symptoms.

 Other somatoform disorders include: